mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## Javascript

+Marked by viewing code and visually checking submission

 * No attempt to add the JavaScript.
 * Code is in place but has major syntax errors.
 * Code is in place but does not work.